UFC 285: Jon Jones vs Ciryl Gane odds, predictions, and best bets

 UFC 285 Predictions and Best Bets for Jones vs Gane

-Jon ‘Bones’ Jones is one of the best UFC fighters ever and it’s hard to believe we’re getting him at this price on Saturday night.
+Jon ‘Bones’ Jones is one of the best UFC fighters ever and it’s hard to believe we’re getting him at this price.

-At -157, UFC fans have plenty of reasons to back one of the greatest fighters ever to step in the octagon.
+At -157, UFC fans have plenty of reasons to back one of the greatest fighters ever to step into the octagon.

 Jones is competing in his 19th main event under the UFC banner, making it the second most in company history after Anderson Silva.